bucketeer-io/bucketeer-docs/docs/sdk/client-side/android/index.md

 :::note

-In regular use, you don't need to call the flush method because the events are sent every 30 seconds in the background.
+In regular use, you don't need to call the flush method because the events are sent every **60 seconds** in the background.

 :::